-The application process is synchronised with the four-year cycle of Switzerland's strategy on international cooperation.14 No applications are processed during the strategy cycle.
+The application process is aligned with the four-year cycle of Switzerland's international cooperation strategy.
+No applications are processed during the strategy cycle.

 Programme contributions to Swiss NGOs are granted according to the following three-step process:

 - (1) Call for tender and eligibility clearance - (2) Application for programme contributions and assessment - (3) Approval and allocation of funds.